MarkSchu/development-blog-gatsby/content/pages/about.md

 Most of the code I write these days is in JavaScript.

 I'm currently working on a blog called [Understand Hard Things](https://understandhardthings.com) in which I learn and explain tricky topics.
 I'm building it with GatsbyJS, a static site framework that incorporates React and GraphQL.
+It is very much in progress.

 Here are some of the tools that I use: